scraperwiki/dumptruck/README.txt

     data = dt.dump()

-The data come out as a list of dictionaries with case-insensitive keys ([dictis](http://pypi.python.org/pypi/dicti)), with one dictionary per row.
+The data come out as a list of ordered dictionaries, with one dictionary per row.

 Slow start
 -------